xiangyu2022/Symbiotic-Star-RT-Cru-Analysis/README.md

 You may download the codes at: https://github.com/xiangyu2022/Symbiotic-Star-RT-Cru-Analysis/tree/main/codes

-To implement the codes correctly, you need to change the command of loading data to your own path.

-We include the simulation results because it took a very long time to run, we prepare it for you to check the answers directly.
+It may take a very long time to run the simulation part.

 For more technical problems, please contact the author of the paper Xiangyu Zhang at zhan6004@umn.edu.